JanMiao/TEsimVar/README.md

 **Optional arguments:**
 - `num` : Number of TE sequences to generate (default: 1000)
 - `outprefix` : Output prefix for TE pool FASTA (default: TEpool)
+- `TEtype` : TEs to be extracted from the TE deletion file, with the default set as LINE, SINE, LTR, and RC.
+Specify the TE type by `--TEtype LINE, --TEtype SINE`
 - `snp-rate` : SNP mutation rate per base (default: 0.02)
 - `indel-rate` : INDEL mutation rate per base (default: 0.005)
 - `indel-ins` : Proportion of indels that are insertions (default: 0.4)